dedickinson/community/tutorials/deploy-dependency-track/index.md

 ### Deploy the API Server

-There are more steps involved when deploying the API Server as we're going to use a Postgres database.
+There are more steps involved when deploying the API Server it uses a Postgres database.
 The steps involved are:

-1. Create a service account for database access via Cloud SQL Proxy
+1. Create a service account for database access via Cloud SQL Auth Proxy
 1. Create the Postgres database in Cloud SQL
 1. Deploy the API Server to GKE